wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 # Try out your app on a public node

-Your containerized Oinker app is now available on a DCOS public node and the ELB is able to route traffic to HAProxy.
+Your containerized Oinker app is now available on a DC/OS public node and the ELB is able to route traffic to HAProxy.

-Service discovery is natively built-in to DCOS through Mesos-DNS.
+Service discovery is natively built-in to DC/OS through Mesos-DNS.
 The Cassandra service is assigned the name `cassandra-dcos-node.cassandra.dcos.mesos` and the Oinker app definition includes this value.
-DCOS applications and services discover the IP addresses and ports of other applications by making DNS queries or by making HTTP requests through a REST API.
+DC/OS applications and services discover the IP addresses and ports of other applications by making DNS queries or by making HTTP requests through a REST API.
 For more information about service discovery, see [Service Discovery with Mesos-DNS][7].

 1. Find the public ELB DNS name and enter into your browser.
 To do this, you’ll need to get the public ELB **DNS Name** from the Description tab in the EC2 Management Console.
 In this example, my public DNS name is `joel-ht5s-PublicSl-WPOWMR3C5291-2090420787.us-west-2.elb.amazonaws.com`.